GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: The GePUP-E formulation

 \section{The GePUP-E formulation}

 Boundary conditions of the evolutionary variable $\mathbf{w}$ play a crucial role in establishing a stable numerical scheme.
-As elaborated in Subsection \ref{sec:GePUP-intro}, the GePUP formulation (\ref{eq:GePUP}) leads to the heat equation \eqref{eq:heatEqOfDivWWithHomoNBC}.
-However, neither the homogeneous Dirichlet nor the homogeneous Neumann condition is explicitly imposed on $\nabla\cdot\mathbf{w}$ in (\ref{eq:GePUP}), thus the dacay of $\nabla\cdot\mathbf{w}$ is not guaranteed.
+As mentioned in Subsection \ref{sec:GePUP-intro}, the GePUP formulation (\ref{eq:GePUP}) leads to the heat equation $\frac{\partial\left(\nabla\cdot \mathbf{w}\right)}{\partial t} = \nu\Delta\left(\nabla\cdot \mathbf{w}\right)$.
+However, neither the homogeneous Dirichlet nor the homogeneous Neumann condition is explicitly imposed on $\nabla\cdot\mathbf{w}$ in (\ref{eq:GePUP}), thus it is difficult to prove the dacay of $\nabla\cdot\mathbf{w}$.
 To fix this glitch, we draw inspiration from the excellent work of Rosales, Shirokoff, and their colleagues \cite{shirokoff11:_navier_stokes,rosales21:_high_poiss_navier_stokes} to adapt ``electric'' boundary conditions into GePUP, proposing